 lifecycle stage has the meaning given by regulation 7.9.07N.

-performance, of a collective investment product, a superannuation product, a MySuper product, or an investment option includes:

-(a) income in relation to the assets of, or attributed to, the collective investment product, the superannuation product, the MySuper product or the investment option; and

-(b) capital appreciation (realised or unrealised) to the value of the collective investment product, product, the superannuation product, the MySuper product or the investment option.

-performance fee means an amount paid or payable, calculated by reference to the performance of a collective investment product, a superannuation product, a MySuper product, or an investment option.
+management fees and costs has the meaning given by clause 102.

-property operating costs means amounts that are paid or payable in relation to the holding of real property or an interest in real property, but do not include any of the following:
+performance fee has the meaning given in clause 101C. property operating costs means amounts that are paid or payable in relation to the holding of real property or an interest in real property.

-(a) borrowing costs;

-(b) amounts that are paid or payable relating to the acquisition or disposal of real property or an interest in real property;

-(c) an amount that is otherwise charged as any of the following:

-(i) an administration fee;

-(ii) a buy-sell spread;

-(iii) a switching fee;

-(iv) an exit fee;

-(v) an activity fee;

-(vi) an advice fee;

-(vii) an insurance fee.
+responsible person means the person who, or on whose behalf, a Product Disclosure Statement for a financial product is required to be prepared.

 service fees means advice fees, special request fees and switching fees.

 special request fees includes fees paid or deducted from a product holder’s collective investment product for a request made to the managed investment scheme.